 Consuming more carotenoid-containing vegetables.
 The consumption of higher intakes of lutein and zeaxanthin, two carotenoids present in dark green, leafy vegetables and corn, has been associated with a reduced risk of cataract in several extensive epidemiological studies.
 Within the crystalline lens, these carotenoids may protect against cataract by preventing the oxidation of lens proteins.

 Emphasizing antioxidant-rich foods.
 Some evidence suggests that high doses of antioxidants help prevent cataract formation, and that the antioxidant vitamins C and E may retard the progression of cataract., A 10-year study with 300 pairs of twins found an inverse relationship with dietary vitamin C consumption and cataract progression.
 Good sources of vitamin C include citrus fruits, peppers, tropical fruits, cantaloupe, strawberries, kiwifruits, cruciferous vegetables, tomatoes, potatoes, and sweet potatoes.
 Good sources of vitamin E include wheat germ, cooked spinach, soy milk, many varieties of nuts, sunflower seeds, mangoes, and olive, peanut, and vegetable oils.

 Vegetarian and vegan dietary patterns.
-Researchers in the UK looked at the diets of 27,670 nondiabetic participants in the European Prospective Investigation into Cancer and Nutrition study (EPIC-Oxford).
-They found a decrease in risk among those who ate the least meat, with vegetarian and vegan diets being the most protective.
+Researchers in the UK examined the diets of 27,670 nondiabetic participants in the European Prospective Investigation into Cancer and Nutrition study (EPIC-Oxford) and found a decrease in risk in cataract formation among those who ate the least meat, with vegetarian and vegan diets being the most protective.

 Avoidance of alcohol.
 Compared with nondrinkers, individuals who consumed more than 2 glasses per week of any type of alcohol (beer, wine, or distilled spirits) had a 13% higher risk for nuclear opacity.
 In the Swedish Mammography Cohort study of nearly 35,000 women, having 1 drink per day was associated with a 7% greater risk for cataract extraction compared with avoiding alcohol.